 This year, Brock Ortner and Sarah Collison represented East-Central Iowa REC.

-Brock Ortner attends Vinton-Shellsburg High School and is the son Michael and Laurie Ann Ortner of Shellsburg.
+Brock Ortner attends Vinton-Shellsburg High School and is the son of Michael and Laurie Ann Ortner of Shellsburg.
 Brock is a member of the National Honor Society, and some of his school activities include participating in five honor bands, jazz band, football, soccer, and FFA, where he has been awarded Outstanding FFA Member for his grade.
-Activities outside of school include 4-H, church youth group, Operation Backpack, and an annual bingo fundraiser for breast cancer awareness.
+His activities outside of school include 4-H, church youth group, Operation Backpack, and an annual bingo fundraiser for breast cancer awareness.
 Brock also operates a small of herd of cattle.

 Sarah Collison attends East Buchanan High School and is the daughter of Ronald and Pamela Collison of Rowley.
 Sarah is a National Honor Society member, and her school activities include concert and jazz band, concert and chamber choir, large group speech, FFA, softball, basketball, volleyball, and golf.
-Activities outside of school include 4-H, church youth group, Lady Bucs Club volleyball, and volunteering at the concession stands during the Rowley Days celebrations.
+Her activities outside of school include 4-H, church youth group, Lady Bucs Club volleyball, and volunteering at the concession stands during the Rowley Days celebrations.

 Students on the Electric Cooperative Youth Tour participated in leadership training, engaged in one-on-one conversations with elected officials, jumpstarted their national peer network, learned about electric cooperatives, and toured the monuments and museums of Washington, D.C.

 Students apply and are selected for this program by their local electric cooperatives.
 Nationally, nearly 50,000 students have participated in this program over the decades.
 For more information, visit www.youthtour.coop.